Summary of council tax support scheme 2025-26

 Absences abroad for up to four weeks

 Council tax support will be paid during a temporary absence abroad providing that the period of the absence does not exceed four weeks.
-If the planned period of absence is greater than four weeks the claim for council tax support will end from the date of departure and you will have to claim again following your return to your home address.
+If the planned period of absence is greater than four weeks the claim for council tax support will end from the date of departure and you will have to claim again after returning to your home address.

 Backdating claims